gamer-project/gamer/doc/wiki/Developing-with-VS-Code.md

 ```bash
 sh tool/vscode/copy_to_vscode.sh
 ```
 This script copies the necessary configuration files to the `.vscode` directory, integrating GAMER with VS Code.
-This script will ask you to enter the working directory under `bin/` where the executables are located.
-These paths of working directories are located in the `launch.json` and `tasks.json` files.

 ## Developing with VS Code

+Before starting to run the tasks below, **set the working directory** by selecting `Terminal` > `Run Task...` > `set-working-bin` and entering the name of the working directory under `bin/` where the input files are located.

 ### Configure GAMER